nhsuk/manage-vaccinations-in-schools/README.md

 ### Hot-fixes

-Hot-fixes are emergency fixes made to the current release that don't go through the release cycle.
-These fixes should still go through the pull-request process, but to the `release` branch.
-Once these are merged in, the commits will need to be applied to `main` via cherry-picking and a PR.
+Hot-fixes are emergency fixes made to the current release that bypass changes that are in `main`.
+These fixes should still go through the pull-request process, but to a version-specific branch, e.g. `v1.1.1-hotfixes`.
+Once these are merged in, the commits will need to be applied to `main`, e.g. via cherry-picking, and `release` should be fast-forwarded/reset to the latest code released.

-Generally, at this point the histories of the `release` and `main` branches will have diverged and it will not be possible to fast-forward the `release` branch when releasing.
+At this point the histories of the `release` and `main` branches will have diverged and it will not be possible to fast-forward the `release` branch when releasing.
 It will have to be reset to the latest release candidate as previously described.

 ## Development